Graduate Educational Development Fellows

 Ask me about:

-Favorite way to destress or practice self-care: Outside of the classroom, I destress by gardening, hanging out with my senior dog Max, and watching movies.
+Favorite way to destress or practice self-care: Outside of the classroom, I destress by gardening, traveling, and watching movies.

 Elaine Jessica Tamargo